robots4life/val/README.md

 ### 15.

-Manage Todos per logged in User.
+Manage Todos per Logged In User.

 Implement **Authorization** using **Row Level Security** with Supabase.